chubetho/Bachelor_Thesis/chapters/experimental.typ

   ]
  ,
   [
-    - apps: This directory contains the main host, known as shell application (`shell`), which integrates and manges remotes, referred as micro frontends, such as `home` and `lotto`.
+    - apps: This directory contains the host, known as shell application (`shell`), which integrates and manages remotes, referred to as micro frontends, such as `home` and `lotto`.
 Each remote, along with the host, is developed and maintained within its own subdirectory.

-    - packages: Here stores shared logics and resources, such as the `ui` library or `mfe-config`, an overview configuration file for all micro frontends and the host application.
+    - packages: Here stores shared logic and resources, such as the `ui` library or `mfe-config`, an overview configuration file for all applications.
 These shared packages ensure consistent styling and functionality throughout the project.

     - server: This folder houses the server application, which acts as a simulated backend, processing requests from the micro frontends.

-    - e2e: Here are end-to-end tests for the application, which are an important part of the continuos integration pipeline.
+    - e2e: Here are end-to-end tests for the application, which are an important part of the continuous integration pipeline.

-    - tools: This directory holds based configurations for development dependencies, including Typescript, ESLint or Tailwind CSS, which will be later included where needed.
+    - tools: This directory holds based configurations for development dependencies such as Tailwind CSS.
   ]
 )